wssun/iCommenter/README.md

-# iCommenter: A Tool for Intelligent Multi-level Code Summarization
+# iCommenter: A Tool for Multi-level Code Summarization

 ## Introduction
 Code comments play a huge role in facilitating software development and maintenance.